truenas/documentation/content/SCALE/GettingStarted/Migrate/_index.md

 - data migration
 ---

-This section provides information and instructions for TrueNAS CORE users wanting to migrate to SCALE.
+This section provides information and instructions for FreeBSD-based TrueNAS (13.0 or 13.3) users wanting to migrate to Linux-Based TrueNAS versions.

 {{< include file="/static/includes/MigrateCOREtoSCALEWarning.md" >}}

-Linux treats device names differently than FreeBSD so please read [Component Naming]({{< relref "ComponentNaming.md" >}}) for more information.
+Linux treats device names differently than FreeBSD, so please read [Component Naming]({{< relref "ComponentNaming.md" >}}) for more information.

 After migration, review each area of the UI that was previously configured in CORE.